TQZhang04/outage-severity-analysis/README.md

   frameborder="0"
 ></iframe>

+This plot shows the distribution of outage duration for each cause category.
 Looking at this, it looks like fuel supply emergencies caused the longest durations, but also had the largest variance.
 Severe weather also caused pretty substantial outages.

 ## Interesting Aggregates
 ### Duration by Year